GianST9/ESLL/webapp/README.md

 3. Switch between Graph View, Table View, and Weekly Pivot Table using the tabs.
 4. Click "Refresh Data" to fetch the latest data from the database.
 5. Use the "Shutdown App here!" button to stop the application.
+   (NOTE: Shutdown stops the process but not the Browser-Tab)

 ### Building the Executable